mbellehumeur/SlicerCast/README.md

 ### How does binary file transfer work?

-Cast uses a **notify then download** model: the WebSocket carries JSON and a `payloadId` per file; file bytes live in the hub’s short-lived HTTP store until a subscriber calls `GET /api/hub/payloads/{payloadId}`.
+Cast uses a **notify then download** model: the WebSocket carries JSON and a `payloadId` per file; file bytes live in the hub’s short-lived HTTP store and subscribers call `GET /api/hub/payloads/{payloadId}` to get the files.

 All binary uploads use **one STOW batch** per publish — `multipart/related` with a JSON manifest (`event.context.files[]`) plus one HTTP part per file.
 That covers DICOM slices, NIfTI volumes, and other binary-family events.

 Before forwarding the JSON file metadata to the recipients over websocket, the hub adds the short-live payloadId to each file metadata so that they can be downloaded.
 For DICOM files, the DICOM metadata of each file is therefore available before the download.
-Recipients can therefore select which file they actually need and download those in the order that they want.
-This provides something similar to DICOM association but at file level and with all info available ; not just SOP class and transfer syntaxes.
-For example, if a complete study is sent to  Total Segmentator, its script can choose to only down one series of thin slices; saving time and bandwidth.
+Recipients can select which file they actually need and download those in the order they want.
+This provides something similar to DICOM association but at file level and with all info availabl instead of only SOP class UID and transfer syntaxes.
+For example, if a complete study is sent to  Total Segmentator, the handler script can choose to only down one series of thin slices; saving time and bandwidth.

 Resource servers (e.g. TotalSegmentator) receive metadata on the socket, then